tokzeedeveloper/tokzee-website-new/replit.md

 ## Overview

 Better Friend is an anonymous audio and video calling platform that connects users with verified companions for meaningful conversations.
-The application provides a safe, encrypted environment for private conversations with features including verified profiles, end-to-end encryption, and 24/7 availability across 50+ countries.
+This is a **static marketing website** featuring the home page, privacy policy, terms of service, and community guidelines.

-The platform is built as a full-stack web application with a React frontend and Express backend, featuring a marketing website with pages for home, privacy policy, terms of service, and community guidelines.
+The site is built as a pure frontend application with React and deployed to Netlify as a static site.

 ## User Preferences